w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

-* explain strategies that people with disabilities use to identify, distinguish, and operate interactive user interface components, such as forms and custom widgets
+* explain strategies that people with disabilities use to identify, distinguish, and operate interactive user interface components
 * create designs that consider different input mechanisms, including mouse, touch, and keyboard
 * provide clear and distinguishable ways to identify interactive user interface components, including through naming and placement
 * provide methods to help understand the context, information, and functionality of user interface components, including through textual instructions, visual cues, and icons